bri111/catch-the-falling-items-solution/README.md

 const stopButton = document.getElementById("stop-game"); // Stop button
 ```

-2. Define Game Variables
+2. Keep Track of the Game
-- Create variables to track the game state, including the position of the basket and falling item.
+- We need some "notes" for the computer to remember things like:
+- Where the basket is.
+  - Where the falling item is.
-- Initialize variables to control the score, misses, and whether the game is running.
+  - Whether the game is running or not.
--
+  - The player’s score and misses.
 ```
 // Variables to track the game state let gameInterval = null; // The interval for the game loop